 SHOP FROM A PLACE YOU CAN TRUST, TENNESSEE WHOLESALE NURSERY

 INSTRUCTIONS FOR DIFFERENT ROOT TYPES

-Fibrous: Lots of perennials come like this: (Hepatica, Shootingstar, Beardtongue, Spiderworts) Many prairie flowers possess fibrous root systems.
-These are characterized by numerous roots, emanating from the root crown (where the roots meet the buds).
+Fibrous: Many perennials come like this: (Hepatica, Shootingstar, Beardtongue, Spiderworts) Many prairie flowers possess fibrous root systems.
+These are characterized by numerous roots emanating from the root crown (where the roots meet the buds).
 Planting depth: The dormant buds should be one inch below the soil surface.
-If leaves are present, make sure that they extend above the soil line, with the root itself completely in the ground.
+If leaves are present, make sure that they extend above the soil line, with the root itself entirely in the ground.

 Bulbs: Some perennials and vines arrive like this:(Wild Onions) Bulbs are roots adapted to store nutrients and moisture during periods of plant dormancy.
 Most bulbs produce offshoots to generate new plants to ensure longevity.
 Planting depth: Bulbs should be planted so that the white part of the plant is below ground, with any green growth being above the soil.

 Taproot: Vines Look Like this on arrival.(Lupine) Taproot plants vines and ground cover look like this.
 They have one or more strong, main roots that go deep into the soil.
 This allows them to reach far below the fibrous-rooted plants for moisture and nutrients.
 Tap-rooted wildflowers like Lupine, coexist well when planted with fibrous-rooted grasses and flowers.
 Planting depth: The dormant buds should be one inch below the soil surface.
 If leaves are present, they should extend above the soil surface, with the root itself completely covered.